 Beaches and Islands

 I wouldn't be much of a travel blogger if I didn't mention beaches and islands at least once!
 There are, of course, thousands of miles of beaches, hundreds of islands, and endless places to put up a hammock and relax.
-My favourites though, were the San Blas islands of Colombia, which I visited when sailing from Panama to Colombia on the Sailing Koala.
+My favourites though, were the San Blas islands of Panama, which I visited when sailing from Panama to Colombia on the Sailing Koala.
 Thinking about it, I should have spent at least a month there, doing nothing but reading books, swimming and sleeping.
 That sounds like the perfect South American vacation!

 If you want to find out more about planning a trip to South America, check out BiT who can arrange all types of trips.